LP-116/python-api-challenge/README.md

 Based on the analysis performed in the WeatherPy task the below observations have been made:

-1.The closer the city is to the equator the warmer the temperature is.
+**Observation 1:** The closer the city is to the equator the warmer the temperature is.

 This is evident in 3 graphs: